Men’s Work – What It’s Really All About

 Next, look back through the box above.
 You will find that you were taught each of these beliefs, even though the ones on the right contradict the ones on the left.
 Consider where each of these messages, both the good ones and the bad ones, came into your life from.
 Your father or stepfather?
 Male relatives?
 Your friends?
 Your faith community?
 Television shows?
 Popular songs?
 Sayings?

 Developing Skills For Regulating Your Emotional States

 It’s typical for people with mental health difficulties or a history of trauma commonly to have large difficulties with managing the emotional stresses of daily life.
 Small frustrations or setbacks can feel huge and unbearable.
 They may cycle, within a period of just a few hours, between elation, depression, rage, withdrawal, and hysterical laughter.
 If you live in the center of this kind of emotional tempest, you are no doubt exhausting both yourself and your partner.
-Moreover, in this kind of whirlwind you can’t achieve the kind of internal calm necessary to do the hard work involved in transforming behavioral patterns.
+It could even interfere with the healthy sexual relationship that you might have had.
+Men might suffer from intimate physical issues such as ED, and some might avoid facing the issue, even though it is quite common.
+Do not shy away, approach a doctor or an online pharmacy like Blink Health that can remedy such issues with a prescription for sildenafil or tadalafil.
+After all, building up physical and mental frustration can do no good.
+Moreover, in this kind of a whirlwind, you can’t achieve the kind of internal calm necessary to do the hard work involved in transforming behavioral patterns.